forestgrape/coronavirus/index.md

 #### virion destruction
 [in work]
-- sunlight, especially UV, destroys virions.
-Even our stable DNA in the inner layer of the skin,  protected by outer layer of the skin, a cell membrane and inside a the cell nucleus takes damage from exposure to UV (the more light absorbing melanin the less sunlight reaches the inner layer of the skin).
+- sunlight, especially UV, destroys the RNA of virions.
+Even stable DNA in the inner layer of the skin,  protected by outer layer of the skin, a cell membrane and inside a the cell nucleus takes damage from exposure to UV (the more light absorbing melanin the less sunlight reaches the inner layer of the skin).
 - heat

 #### virion clearance